juliabennett/obama-or-bush/README.md

 ##Overview

-This repository contains data and code from a project that had four goals:
+This repository contains data and code from a project that accomplished four tasks:

-1. Create a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.
+1. Created a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.

-2. Define a model that can identify which of these two presidents is the speaker using text from a radio address that it's never seen before.
+2. Trained a support vector classifier to identify which of these two presidents is the speaker using text from a radio address that it's never seen before.
+This model performs with accuracy greater than .99 and an F1 score greater than .98.

-3. Try out Bayesian optimization for hyperparameter tuning using Yelp's Metric Optimization Engine (MOE).
+3. Experimented with Bayesian optimization for hyperparameter tuning using Yelp's Metric Optimization Engine (MOE).

-4. Develop an app that lets users to try to beat (or at least tie...) this model and visually explore how it makes decisions.
+4. Developed a game that lets users to try to beat (or at least tie...) this model and visually explore how it makes decisions.

 ##Details

 ####The data.

-The sqlite database obama\_or\_bush.db contains a table called radio\_addresses storing the primary data for this project.
+The SQLite database obama\_or\_bush.db contains a table called radio\_addresses storing the primary data for this project.
 This table has observations for 715 radio addresses and includes the following columns:

 * id: an integer assigned to uniquely identify each radio address
 * date: the date the radio address was released